 TriWest and Healthnet serve different parts of the country.
 Look at their websites to see which one serves your area for the Veterans Choice Program for acupuncture services.

 Currently, job openings for full-time practitioners in VA health locations will be posted on USAJobs.gov, which contains information on postings as well as instructions to apply.
 NCCAOM will work to publicize openings as they become available.
 At this time, the Tennessee Valley Healthcare System (the largest facility in the Veterans Integrated Service Network) has four openings for acupuncturists in Tennessee.
 The posting can be found here.
 NCCAOM will be providing additional information and resources on working with the VA in the coming months.

 NCCAOM® Advocacy Toolkit

-The NCCAOM Advocacy Team has also developed an “NCCAOM® Advocacy Toolkit”which will be released soon.
+The NCCAOM Advocacy Team has also developed an “NCCAOM® Advocacy Toolkit”.
 The toolkit is designed for NCCAOM National Board-Certified Acupuncturists™ as well as legislators and policymakers.
 The documents within provide essential information about the potential for acupuncture to be utilized to combat the opioid crisis, in the form of a professional policy white paper, as well as overview documents on acupuncture in general, the NCCAOM, the certification process for Diplomates, and more.
-The NCCAOM Advocacy Team has crafted these documents to be easily shared with local, state, and federal legislators and their staffs, in support of NCCAOM’s national initiatives as well as any local advocacy work being taken on by Diplomates in their areas.
-In the coming months, the NCCAOM® Advocacy Toolkit will be published on the NCCAOM website along with additional resources on effective advocacy tips and information about state initiatives involving acupuncture.
+The NCCAOM Advocacy team has crafted these documents to be easily shared with local, state, and federal legislators and their staffs, in support of NCCAOM’s national initiatives as well as any local advocacy work being taken on by Diplomates in their areas.